Actindo-AG/Documentation/Core1Platform/UsingCore1/01b_U2FLogin.md

     ![Login U2F](../../Assets/Screenshots/Core1Platform/LoginU2F.png "[Login U2F]")

 3. Click the *Click here to start the second factor authentication* button.
+Note, some keys may require another procedure, for example, you might have to enter your pre-set pin before touching the U2F key.
     The browser window *Verify your identity* is displayed to select the device type for the identity verification.

     ![Verify your identity](../../Assets/Screenshots/Core1Platform/ProfileSettings/U2F/VerifyIdentity.png "[Verify your identity]")